daos-stack/daos/docs/user/container.md

 Only objects with data protection enabled can be stored in such a container.
 This includes replicated or erasure-coded objects.
-Attempts to open an object with an object class that does not support data redundancy (e.g., SX) will fail.
+Attempts to open an object with an class that does not support data redundancy (e.g., SX) will fail.

-For rf2, only objects at least 3-way replicated or erasure coded with 2 parities or more can be stored in the container.
+For rf2, only objects with at least 3-way replication or erasure code with two parities or more can be stored in the container.

 As long as the number of simulatenous engine failures is below the redundancy factor, the container is reported as healthy. if not, then the container is